fieldbook/api-docs/codelets.md

 The code should expose an exports.endpoint function that takes a request and a response.
-That function may return a promise (Q and Bluebird are provided), may call response.send r may take a third parameter which is a done callback.
+That function may return a promise (Q and Bluebird are provided), may call response.send or may take a third parameter which is a done callback.
 It may also just return JSON objects or strings to return to the caller.

 ### Full Codelet Examples